Sixth Form Bursary Information

 Deadline for Applications

 If your form is incomplete or the required documentary information is missing you will be asked to resubmit your application.
-Applications for Discretionary Bursary received after Friday 22 September 2017 will be processed as a “change in circumstances” application.
+Applications for Discretionary Bursary received after the above date will be processed as a “change in circumstances” application.

 We understand that some students may be reluctant to apply for a bursary because we are asking for sensitive personal information.
 We wish to assure students that we protect the confidentiality of the information provided under the Data Protection Act 1998.
 We store the application forms and supporting documentary evidence securely and access to this information is carefully controlled.
 Only a small number of staff will have access to your applications.